 Under pressure but not breaking

 More pressure…delamination starting as we approach 70,000 PSI and the final breakdown.
 This is 3 ½ times the pressure that broke the Competitive Liners.

-This table below summarizes the overall test results for the liners of a leading global manufacturer versus Resinating liners:
+This table below summarizes the overall test results for the liners of a leading global manufacturer versus Resinating Fiberglass Expansion Liners:

-As the test results above show, in the Axial Direction, while the Average Load was approximately the same in all tests before serious damage occurred, in the Transverse Direction, the Resinating Liners handled about 75% more load than the samples from a leading global manufacturer before fracturing.
+As the test results above show, in the Axial Direction, while the Average Load was approximately the same in all tests before serious damage occurred, in the Transverse Direction, the Resinating Liners handled about 75% more load before fracturing than the samples from a leading global manufacturer of fiberglass liners.

-From a PSI perspective, the Resinating Liner can accommodate approximately 2x the PSI in the Axial Direction and more than 3x the PSI in the Transverse Direction compared to the Competitive Liners before failures start to occur.
+From a PSI perspective, the Resinating Liner can accommodate approximately 2x the PSI in the Axial Direction and more than 3x the PSI in the Transverse Direction compared to the other fiberglass liners tested before failures start to occur.

 The BOTTOM LINE

 Resinating Fiberglass Expansion Liners installed using Resinating’s EIPI Technology are extremely strong compared to any other option for the rehabilitation of pipes and manholes.
 That strength, combined with the fact that Resinating Liners are completely non-porous and impervious to the chemical or biological agents found in waste water or storm water systems, is why Resinating LLC can warranty Resinating Fiberglass Expansion Liners for 20-years.

 With the 45 years of experience that AFE, Resinating LLC’s partner and sister company, has had manufacturing liners using the same manufacturing technology with no warranty claims, no-post warranty requests for repair and no liners having been taken out of service that AFE knows of, combined with the indestructible nature of Resinating Fiberglass, it is clear why Resinating Liners have a useful life of 100 years or more.